The Pomodoro Technique: Boosting Homework Productivity

 Work With Full Focus Until the Timer Rings

 During the 25-minute Pomodoro, give your complete attention to the task.
 No notifications, no tab switching, no quick social media checks.
-If a distracting thought arises — a task you suddenly remember, a question you want to Google — write it down and return to work.
+If a distracting thought arises — write it down and return to work.
 Deal with it after the Pomodoro ends.

 4